bourquejulien/devops-cs2024-team-exemple/README-EN.md

 The address is not very important (e.g., /health).

 #### 1.2 Docker Container (3.5 points)
 You want to containerize your implementation for easier deployment.
-A Dockerfile shell is provided.
+An exemple Dockerfile is provided.

 Don't forget to:
 - Allow opening the necessary ports for your server to work